ZimonKuhs/ZimonKuhs/README.md

 My name is most definitely Zimon.

 My interests have a way of boundlessly creating an ever-unmanageable catalogue of themselves.
 But they usually fall into things related to a few categories:
 Reading & Writing, Drawing, (excessively heavy) music, Exercise & especially Nutrition.
-Also, quite evidently, computer science.
+Also, quite evidently, Computer Science, which my degree would strongly indicate.

 Am I learning something beyond the uninhibited amassing of knowledge that tags along living just one day longer than yesterday?
 Well, in lieu of mandated learning directions, I'm playing around with this: https://www.northeastern.edu/graduate/blog/most-popular-programming-languages/ .